SyphonArch/flash1dkmeans/README.md

 ## Notes

-This repository has been created to be used in [Any-Precision-LLM](https://github.com/SNU-ARC/any-precision-llm) project, where multiple 1D K-means instances are run in parallel for LLM quantization.
+This repository has been created to be used in [Any-Precision-LLM](https://github.com/SNU-ARC/any-precision-llm) project, where multiple 1D k-means instances are run in parallel for LLM quantization.

-However, the algorithm is general and can be used for any 1D K-means problem.
+However, the algorithm is general and can be used for any 1D k-means problem.

 I am currently working on my undergrad thesis, where I delve into the detailed explanations and proofs of the algorithms.
 The thesis will be linked here shortly.